CaffeinatedRat/WebSocketServices/README.md

 The following contains information about new features, bug fixes, and other version changes.

+#### 1.1.5

+* Added additional configuration validation checks.
+* Added the WebSocketService version number to the ping service.
+* Added the framework for the support of service arguments.

 #### 1.1.4

 * Fixed an issue with WebSocketService plug-in not handling Unicode characters correctly.
 All frames will now be forced into UTF-8.